 For a limited time, there are tax credits available that can dramatically reduce the costs of installing commercial solar.
 The federal government will currently offset up to 26% of a solar purchase via the solar investment tax credit (ITC).
 A qualified solar installer can help you explore the programs available in your area.

 The tax credit won't last forever.
-After 2020, the ITC will reduce to 22% before dropping to 10% permanently for commercial solar projects in 2022.
+Beginning on January 1, 2023, the ITC will reduce to 22% before dropping to 10% permanently for commercial solar projects in 2024.
 If your company has been thinking about making the switch to solar, now is the time to act!
-With solar's growing popularity, installation schedules are filling up quickly for 2020.
-If your organization wants to reap the benefits of the 26% federal ITC, it's vital to start your solar journey today so your project will be eligible for the entire 26% 2020 credit.
+If your organization wants to reap the benefits of the 26% federal ITC, it's vital to start your solar journey today so your project will be eligible for the entire 26% credit.

 3. Shade structures can be more affordable with solar